michaelrgarcia/transfervision-docs/docs/frontend/articulationFetching.md

 # Requesting articulations

 Most of the frontend's complexity lies in the way that articulation data is fetched.
 In the case where certain articulations don't already exist in DynamoDB, a Lambda function must fetch and cache articulations for future use.
-In order for the Lambda function to do this, it must receive an array containing ASSIST API endpoint links from the frontend.
+The entire process is outlined below.

+First, an array of endpoint links needs to be created.

 ```js
 // Creates an array of ASSIST API endpoint links and agreement links